indexexchange/prebid.github.io/dev-docs/bidders/ix.md

 {
     bidder: 'ix',
     params: {
-        siteId: '123456',
+        siteId: '123456'
-        size: [300, 250]
     }
 }
 ```

-Set `params.siteId` and `params.size` in each bid object to the values provided
+Set `params.siteId` in the bid object to the values provided
 by your IX representative.

 **Examples**